 - 1. Transport Srinagar to Aru Base and Sumbal to Srinagar

 - 3. Meals while on trek (Veg & Egg)

-- 4. Trek equipment like sleeping bag, mattress, tent, kitchen tent, toilet tent
+- 4. Trek equipment like the sleeping bag, mattress, tent, kitchen tent, toilet tent

 - 5. Trekking Permits

 - 6. first aid medical kits and oxygen cylinder